bitsnark/bitsnark-lib/README.md

 In reality, it is entirely possible for the two parties to add inputs and outputs that handle fees on any transactions along the way, as long as they are declared in advance.
 Moreover, we can probably use CPFP to allow the participants to add fees to fee-less transactions that are already in the mempool.

 ## Running the Demo

+Currently, the demo generates JSONs describing the transactions, with their scripts, without generating binary transactions or transmitting them to the Bitcoin network.

 ### Initial Setup